ppgcourseUB/ppgcourse2024_week1/Maximum_Likelihood.JESUS_LOZANO/Readme.md

 `bash ultrafast_iqtree.sh`

+Once the analyses is completed, you can visualize the support values over the nodes using a phylogenetic tree visualizer, such as FigTree.
 More information on the ultrafast bootstrap in: http://www.iqtree.org/doc/Tutorial#assessing-branch-supports-with-ultrafast-bootstrap-approximation and http://www.iqtree.org/doc/Frequently-Asked-Questions#how-do-i-interpret-ultrafast-bootstrap-ufboot-support-values

 ### Non-parametric bootstrap